Sergeant Madden: Production

-Sternberg would fulfill his movie contract for Metro with a crime drama, Sergeant Madden, with character actor Wallace Berry, a box-office favorite, in the lead role of New York City Patrolman Shawn Madden.
+Sternberg would fulfill his movie contract for Metro with a crime drama, Sergeant Madden, with character actor Wallace Beery, a box-office favorite, in the lead role of New York City Patrolman Shawn Madden.
 The film was already in production when Sternberg arrived on the set.

 The Sergeant Madden screenplay, based on a story by William A. Ullman entitled “A Gun in His Hand” was an “over-plotted potboiler paying sentimental tribute to ‘the cop on the beat’...”

-Wallace Berry, a “Metro institution”, provided a reliable source of revenue for the corporation, despite his “tiresome screen performance.”
-When Sternberg attempted to elicit a more disciplined approach from Berry, the studio hierarchy instructed the director to cease his overly “demanding rehearsals.”
-Despite the Metro's interference “Berry’s performance in Sergeant Madden is one of the least maudlin in his gallery of indistinguishable character roles” and “unusually controlled and believable” is attributable to Sternberg's influence.
+Wallace Beery, a “Metro institution”, provided a reliable source of revenue for the corporation, despite his “tiresome screen performance.”
+When Sternberg attempted to elicit a more disciplined approach from Beery, the studio hierarchy instructed the director to cease his overly “demanding rehearsals.”
+Despite the Metro's interference “Beery’s performance in Sergeant Madden is one of the least maudlin in his gallery of indistinguishable character roles” and “unusually controlled and believable” is attributable to Sternberg's influence.

-The film was released on March 24, 1939 and “did quite well.”
+The film was released on March 24, 1939, and “did quite well.”